 In school we take the view that a child’s behaviour is always trying to communicate something to us and that we need to explore and understand what it is they are trying to communicate.

-Identification of Pupils with SEND
+Identification of Pupils with Special Educational Needs and Disabilities (SEND)

 Green Oaks Primary Academy Admissions Policy